rgangu/twitchify/README.md

 # Twitchify
-Chrome extension that hides the duration of videos and other information on Twitch.tv to prevent spoilers when watching e-sports or sports videos.
+Chrome extension that hides the duration of videos and other information on Twitch to prevent spoilers when watching e-sports or sports videos.

 # Table of Contents
 1. [Description](#1-description)